exqt/donder-hiroba-plus/README.md

 After 'Song Score Update' in the setting, visit the [Taikowiki Difficulty Chart](https://taiko.wiki/diffchart/clear/10) to see song backgrounds colored based on crown status, and badges displayed in the top right corner.

+- You can also use [Playlist](#playlist) feature to create a playlist from the Taikowiki Difficulty Chart.
+(Right-click on the song to add it to the playlist)

 ### Translation
 - Some UI texts are translated into English when the language is set to English.
 - Translation may not be perfect since it is done by machine translation + my poor English skills.
 Please let me know if there are any errors.